eiffel-community/eiffel-intelligence/wiki/query-aggregated-objects.md

       "filter" : "incomplete_path_filter(@, 'gitIdentifier')"
     }

-As the filter functionality takes a plain jmespath expression it can be a more complex expression as well.
+As the filter functionality takes a plain JMESPath expression it can be a more complex expression as well.
 In the case below we retrieve all aggregated objects that contains a certain commit using the criteria(MongoDB query) and then filter out which confidence levels the artifact has succeeded on.
 NOTE that the Mongo